bigbag/papyrix-reader/docs/user_guide.md

 When you enter the screen, you'll be prompted to choose a network mode:

 * **Join Network:** Connect to an existing WiFi network.
 You'll see a list of available networks and can enter passwords as needed.
 Previously saved networks will connect automatically.
-* **Create Hotspot:** The X4 creates its own WiFi network that you can connect to directly from your computer or phone.
+* **Create Hotspot:** The device creates its own WiFi network that you can connect to directly from your computer or phone.

 ![On-screen Keyboard](images/keyboard.jpg)